hectorbennett/command-pattern/README.md

 The Command Pattern is especially useful when developing applications that require undo/redo functionality, as it enables us to store a history of commands along with both execute and rollback methods that allow us to move forwards and backwards through the command history.

 Although Python and Rust have different implementations of the Command Pattern, the underlying principles remain consistent.
-We will demonstrate these principles using a brief Python example before diving into Rust, where we need to take additional steps to satisfy the Rust borrow checker and lifetimes.
+We will demonstrate these principles using a brief Python example before diving into Rust, where we need to take additional steps to handle memory allocation and satisfy the Rust borrow checker and lifetimes.

 ## Python example